 - an employee who had more than one job at a time (or other jobs not taxed by withholding tax each month) even if it was for one day

-- an employee who has an active business license “živnostenské oprávnění”
+- an employee who is self-employed and has income from business activities

-- an employee who received any other income (over 6,000 CZK) worldwide (business activity, sales, renting out, shares, capital gains, etc.)
+- an employee who received any other income worldwide (shares, capital gains, renting out, business activity, gifts etc.)

 How do I file the tax return on my own?